-Weight loss, like any other aspect of life, is extremely simple once you get the basics clear.
+Weight loss is extremely simple once you get the basics clear.
 Good carbs, bad carbs, fat, protein – words which are used in every health article, all sounded too complicated, until I decided that I wanted to lose weight for real.
-I did my research and as a result I lost 30 pounds in 3.5 months.
-(You can read about it here.)
-At present I have crossed the 30 pound mark and continue losing weight every single day.

 What is intermittent fasting?